O-X-L/docs/en/firewall/nftables.rst

 **REMOTE PROXY CHALLENGE:**

 You might want to target a remote proxy server.
-This does not work with this operation on its own.
+This does not work with this operation on its own as most proxies do not support DNAT forwarding.

 One would need to use a proxy-forwarder tool that can handle this for you.